MSC Grandiosa vs MSC Seashore

 Ship Size

-The Grandiosa is considered a large size ship.
-Coming in at 1,094 feet long and 141 feet wide, it's roughly the length of 3 football fields, as wide as 2.7 tractor-trailers and the same height as a 15-story building.
+The Grandiosa is considered a large ship.
+Coming in at 1,094 feet long and 141 feet wide, it's roughly the length of 3 football fields, as wide as 2.7 tractor-trailers, and the same height as a 15-story building.
 Compared to the MSC Seashore, the Grandiosa is 7% larger in terms of overall tons.

 Number of Passengers